 What Are the Hours of Service Rules for Truck Drivers in North Carolina?

-If you or a loved one drives a truck in North Carolina — or you’ve been injured in a truck accident — you may be wondering, “What are the hours of service regulations for truck drivers in North Carolina?”
+If you or a loved one drives a truck — or you’ve been injured in a truck accident — you may be wondering, “What are the hours of service regulations for truck drivers in North Carolina?”

-In this article, we’ll explain what “hours of service” laws are and how they affect truck drivers in North Carolina.
+In this article, we’ll explain what “hours of service” laws are and how they affect truck drivers.
 We’ll also discuss how these hours of service rules can impact a personal injury claim or lawsuit if you’ve been injured in a truck accident.

 What Are “Hours of Service” Laws?

-Hours of service laws are not specific to just North Carolina.
+Hours of service laws are not specific to just National.

 The hours of service laws are issued by the Federal Motor Safety Administration (FMCSA) which is a division of the United States Department of Transportation.
-These laws govern anyone operating a commercial motor vehicle (CMV) throughout the United States, including North Carolina.
+These laws govern anyone operating a commercial motor vehicle (CMV) throughout the United States.
 The rules and regulations apply to all truck drivers, bus drivers and school bus drivers who operate CMVs.

 These hours of service regulations are a set of rules which commercial vehicle operators must follow.
 The goal of the FMSA hours of service regulations is to keep fatigued truckers off the public roads and highways and increase highway safety.
 This is done by limiting the amount of driving hours per day, and the number of driving and working hours per week.
 An exhausted trucker can be a danger to others and when heavy trucks or 18-wheelers crash, the outcome can be catastrophic to other motorists.

-IMPORTANT: If you’ve been injured in a North Carolina truck accident, you may be entitled to compensation if the accident was caused by someone else’s negligence — including negligence pertaining to hours of service rules in North Carolina.
-For a FREE consultation with an experienced truck accident lawyer, please call 1-800-525-7111 or complete the fast and easy form below.
+IMPORTANT: If you’ve been injured in a truck accident, you may be entitled to compensation if the accident was caused by someone else’s negligence — including negligence pertaining to hours of service rules.

-Every truck driver — including truck drivers in North Carolina — must keep a record of their working hours in a logbook.
+Every truck driver must keep a record of their working hours in a logbook.
 The logbook must include the total number of hours spent driving and resting and the time at which the change of duty occurred.
 Drivers are expected to make copies of each page.
 One page may be kept with the driver and the other copy is sent to the driver’s employer.

 Instead of using a logbook, the motor carrier may keep a record of the driver’s hours using an electronic logging device (ELD).
 This ELD automatically records the amount of time spent driving and location so the driver does not have to do it manually.
 In this case, the driver is only responsible for reporting on and off duty time.